 Any person who fails to pay the tax imposed in this division or who fails to pay any amount of the tax required to be collected and paid to the city within the time required shall pay a penalty of 15 percent of the tax or amount of the tax, in addition to the tax or amount of the tax plus interest on the unpaid tax or any portion thereof as set forth in subsection 6-424(b).

-(Ord. of 9-7-1999, § 1(4-328))

 Sec.
 6-426.
 Action for tax; tax credit; penalty or interest paid more than once or erroneously or illegally collected.

 At any time within three years after any tax or any amount of tax required to be collected pursuant to this division becomes due and payable and at any time within three years after the delinquency of any tax or any amount of tax required to be collected, the mayor and council may bring an action in the courts of this state any other state or of the United States in the name of the city to collect the amount delinquent, together with penalties and interest, court fees, filing fees, attorney's fees, and other legal fees incident thereto.
 Whenever the amount of any tax, penalty or interest has been paid more than once or has been paid erroneously or illegally collected or received by the city under this division, it may be offset against any future liability for the tax.
 If the licensee determines that he has overpaid or paid more than once, which fact has not been determined by the city, he will have three years from the date of payment to file a claim in writing stating the specific ground upon which the claim is founded.
+Such claim must include the report of a certified public accountant describing the overpayment in sufficient detail.
 The claim shall be audited.
 If the claim is approved by the mayor and council, the excess amount paid the city may be credited on any amounts then due and payable from the person by whom it was paid or from his administrators or executors.

-(Ord. of 9-7-1999, § 1(4-329))

 Secs.
 6-427—6-485.
 Reserved.